 “Spot on David,” said Charles.
 “Except neither of us have the time for such a literary enterprise.
 Too busy keeping our heads above water.”

 “Is it so difficult to make it here?”
-I said.
+I asked.

 “Just remember your own horror story,” said Charles.

 “How could we have avoided all these problems?”
-I said.

 “Your example is epic,” said David.
 “And I’m sure we will be exploiting it with future customers to justify why they need our services.
 The most crucial ingredient is good local knowledge about how things are done here in Nerja and who you can trust to do a good job on time at a fair price.
 You fell into the trap of using a lawyer from Málaga.”